 WHERE YOU CAN JOIN US

-See the list below to find out more about the areas of our business that are offering places on our Safety Engineering programme for autumn 2017.
+See the list below to find out more about the areas of our business that are offering places on our Safety Engineering programme for Autumn 2018.
 But no matter which team you join, you could be based anywhere in the UK.
 That’s why we ask all our graduates to be flexible and willing to move during their programme.

 WHAT YOU’LL BE DOING

-You’ve got to get your head around a lot of different factors to spot where the weaknesses might lie.
-So you’ll be learning about everything from production and manufacturing, to project management, design and safety.
-You'll also be part of a multidisciplinary team that includes Health Physicists, Engineers and Human Factors specialists working together to ensure that our operations remain safe.
-You may be working on projects within the commercial marine sector or refits for submarines or warships for the Royal Navy.
-You’ll train to become a Safety Engineer, helping us identify and control any possible threats to our people and the environment.
+You’ll get your head around a lot of different factors to spot where weaknesses might lie.
+This will involve learning about everything from production and project management to design and safety.
+You'll also be part of a multidisciplinary team that includes Health Physicists, Engineers and Human Factors Specialists working together to ensure our operations remain safe.
+Your work will support the safe operation of our facilities and Royal Naval submarines.
+You’ll train to become a Safety Engineer, and provide safety case advice to ensure that the integrity of our infrastructure is maintained and projects are delivered safely.

 WHAT YOU’LL GET OUT OF IT